Covenantal Renewal Worship

 Every Sunday the congregation assembles to take full advantage of every good gift the Lord himself desires to give us.
 We receive the gifts of the ministry of the Word and Sacrament in the Morning Service.
 Afterwards we sit under Bible teaching in Sunday School as children and adults.
 In the afternoon we rest from our normal six-day work.
 Finally, we conclude the day by returning in the evening for a more intimate meeting of praise, prayer, Bible teaching, and fellowship.

-If you would like to study this question a bit more, you can download a PDF of a condensed version of Pastor Meyers's book The Lord's Service here.
-The full version of the book can be purchased here or from our book table in the foyer at church.
+Take a few minutes to read our Worship Guide if you want a short introduction to Christian worship at Providence.
+For a longer explanation you can read Pastor Meyers's book The Lord's Service: The Grace of Covenant Renewal Worship, which can be purchased here or from our book table in the foyer at church.

 You can also download our weekly bulletins here.